iot2tangle/XDK110-Bosch/http-sdcard/README.md

     "timestamp": "1558511111"
 }'
 `
-IMPORTANT: The device will be authenticated through the "device" field in the request (in this case XDK_HTTP), this has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!
+IMPORTANT: The device will be authenticated through the "device" field in the request (in this case XDK-HTTP), this has to match what was set as device_name in the config.json on the Gateway (see Configuration section above)!

 After a few seconds you should now see the data beeing recieved by the Subscriber!